-Judi works part-time for the Kansas State Department of Education in the Child Nutrition and Wellness division.
-While working there, she has learned the importance of eating nutritional foods and getting plenty of physical activity.
-Growing your own garden provides both.
-She believes Topeka Common Ground can help folks establish community gardens which will increase the likelihood of healthier individuals.
+Judi worked part-time for the Kansas State Department of Education in the Child Nutrition and Wellness division for 17 years.
+While working there, she learned the importance of eating nutritional foods and getting plenty of physical activity.
+Growing your own garden can provide both.
+She believes Topeka Common Ground can help individuals and families establish community gardens which in turn increases the likelihood of better health of all involved.

 Stan is currently retired following a long career in information systems development and public school teaching.
 He now has plenty of time to engage in enjoyable pursuits including traveling, playing tennis, gardening and involvement in local social service and religious organizations.
 Stan appreciates participating in Topeka Common Ground–engaging with those who have a common interest in gardening and helping to promote public gardening.
 Stan is active in the Hi-Crest community garden.